cap-js/docs/guides/deployment/to-cf.md

 You can use this URL to access the App Router as the entry point of your application.

 For **multitenant applications**, you have to subscribe a tenant first.
-The application is accessible via a tenant-specific URL after subscription.
+The application is accessible via a tenant-specific App Router URL after subscription.

 ::: info SaaS Extensibility
 Share the above App-Router URL with SaaS consumers for logging in as extension developers using `cds login` or other [extensibility-related commands](https://cap.cloud.sap/docs/guides/extensibility/customization#prep-as-operator).